divio/aldryn-django-cms/README.rst

 Contribute
 ----------

 This is a an open-source project.
-We'll be delighted to receive your feedback in the form of issues and pull requests.
+We'd be delighted to receive your feedback in the form of issues and pull requests.
 Before submitting your pull request, please review our `contribution guidelines
 <http://docs.django-cms.org/en/latest/contributing/index.html>`_.